Hotmoka/hotmoka/tutorial/Takamaka.md

   |@7ca9a691db154d26bfe3c2a8fe7bc4c59f971a0edff5e8755c7e36976813ea32>
 ```

-> Compared the Solidity, where contracts and accounts are just untyped *addresses*,
+> Compared with Solidity, where contracts and accounts are just untyped *addresses*,
 > objects (and hence accounts) are strongly-typed in Takamaka.
 > This means that they are tagged with their run-time type, in a boxed representation,
 > so that it is possible to check that they are used correctly, ie., in accordance